charl-potgieter/NotesAndCodeSnippets/ArchLinux/ArchLinuxInstallAndSetup.md

   - Enable daemon
   `vboxservice.service`
   - Below seems to work for me to enable shared folders (some other methods give me permission issues)
-      - Ensure guest utils are installed and vboxservice
+      - Ensure guest utils are installed
       - Ensure the vboxservice.service daemon is enabled as above
       - On the Virtualbox gui add a shared folder (Machine Folder, Make Permanent - do not auto-mount or provide a mount point)
        - Mount at boot can then be handled by fstab entry as per Arch Wiki instructions